Ecogenomics/GTDBTk/README.md

 [![downloads](https://img.shields.io/pypi/dm/gtdbtk.svg)](https://pypi.python.org/pypi/gtdbtk)

 GTDB-Tk is a software toolkit for assigning objective taxonomic classifications to bacterial and archaeal genomes.
 It is computationally efficient and designed to work with recent advances that allow hundreds or thousands of metagenome-assembled genomes (MAGs) to be obtained directly from environmental samples.
 However, it can equally be applied to isolate and single-cell genomes.
 The GTDB-Tk is open source and released under the GNU General Public License (Version 3).

 ## Installation

 GTDB-Tk makes use of the following 3rd party dependencies and assumes these are on your system path:
 * [Prodigal](http://prodigal.ornl.gov/) >= 2.6.2: Hyatt D, et al. 2012.
-Gene and translation initiation site prediction in metagenomic sequences. <i>Bioinformatics</i> 28: 2223-2230.
+Gene and translation initiation site prediction in metagenomic sequences. <i>Bioinformatics</i>, 28, 2223-2230.
 * [HMMER](http://http://hmmer.org/) >= 3.1: Eddy SR. 2011.
-Accelerated profile HMM searches.
-PLoS Comp.
-Biol, 7, e1002195.
+Accelerated profile HMM searches. <i>PLoS Comp.
+Biol.</i>, 7, e1002195.
-* [pplacer](http://matsen.fhcrc.org/pplacer/) >= 1.1: Matsen, F. et al. 2010. pplacer: linear time maximum-likelihood and Bayesian phylogenetic placement of sequences onto a fixed reference tree.
-BMC Bioinformatics, 11, 538.
+* [pplacer](http://matsen.fhcrc.org/pplacer/) >= 1.1: Matsen, F. et al. 2010. pplacer: linear time maximum-likelihood and Bayesian phylogenetic placement of sequences onto a fixed reference tree. <i>BMC Bioinformatics</i>, 11, 538.
+* [Mash](https://github.com/marbl/mash) >= 1.1.1: Ondov BD, et al. 2016.
+Mash: fast genome and metagenome distance estimation using MinHash. <i>Genome Biol.</i>, 17, 132.

+GTDB-Tk also assumes the Python 2.7.x and Perl interpreters are on your system path.

 Once these are installed, GTDB-Tk can be installed using [pip](https://pypi.python.org/pypi/gtdbtk):
 ```